 - Won 125 consecutive matches on clay

 If you play tennis or watch tennis, you know Chris Evert.
-Her contribution to the game of tennis is huge, as a Hall of Famer and ambassador and role model.
-Please feel free to comment below of your thoughts about Chris.
+Her contribution to the game of tennis is huge, as a Hall of Famer and ambassador, and role model.
+Please feel free to comment below on your thoughts about Chris.

 As an Amazon Associate, I earn from qualifying purchases.